This article describes a component in Azure Machine Learning designer.

 If you select the Parameter Range option and enter a single value for any parameter, that single value you specified is used throughout the sweep, even if other parameters change across a range of values.

 Submit the pipeline.

 After training is complete:

-- To save a snapshot of the trained model, select the training module, then switch to Outputs+logs tab in the right panel.
+- To save a snapshot of the trained model, select the training component, then switch to Outputs+logs tab in the right panel.
 Click on the icon Register dataset.
-You can find the saved model as a module in the module tree.
+You can find the saved model as a component in the component tree.